 As a Criminal Defense Attorney in Seattle there almost always comes a time when I speak with a client or defendant about the possibility of a jury trial.
 In making that decision a defendant needs to consider several factors in determining whether to move forward with a jury trial in a criminal case.

 How much will a jury trial cost?

 This is probably the biggest factor a defendant must consider.
-More so for a defendant who has retained private counsel than a defendant represent by a court appointed public defender.
+More so for a defendant who has retained private counsel than a defendant represented by a court-appointed public defender.
 These costs can occur in several instances.
 The first would be whether the criminal defense attorney would charge an additional fee for a jury trial.
-This fee can vary depending on the length of the trial and complexity of the case.
-A second additional cost would be any fees for use of an expert witness.
+This fee can vary depending on the length of the trial and the complexity of the case.
+A second additional cost would be any fees for the use of an expert witness.
 Often times these are forwarded to the client from the defense attorney.
-Lastly a defendant should consider out of pocket expenses.
-For example if the defendant lives out of State and the jury trial would last 2-3 weeks they need to consider housing, and food expenses.
+Lastly, a defendant should consider out of pocket expenses.
+For example, if the defendant lives out of state and the jury trial would last 2-3 weeks they need to consider housing and food expenses.

 How long will a jury trial take?

 This factor overlaps a little bit of pocket expenses.
 But if a jury trial is going to take 2-3 weeks for example that is 2-3 weeks the defendant needs to take off from work, be away from family, etc. An additional factor besides the length of the trial would a convenience issue.
 What I mean by this is oftentimes a jury trial doesn’t start when it is first scheduled.
 Sometimes there isn’t a courtroom available, sometimes there aren’t enough jurors, sometimes one of the parties is not available or is out sick.
 There is nothing more frustrating for a defendant then taking 2 weeks off of work, showing up to the date of the jury trial, and being told to come back in a few days because there isn’t a courtroom available, or the Prosecutor is in a trial in another matter.